-The vision for the site is to maintain an area rich in biodiversity supporting a mix of acid grassland, lowland heathland, dense scrub and woodland in good condition supporting a range of species including invertebrates such as Small Heath and Brown Hairstreak butterflies; amphibians and reptiles; bats; breeding birds such as Skylark; Badger and other mammals; and rare/notable vascular plants.
-In addition, the site will serve the local community as a well managed and attractive open space forming an important part of the local green infrastructure.
+The vision for the site is to maintain an area rich in biodiversity supporting a mix of acid grassland, lowland heathland, dense scrub and woodland in good condition.
+The mosaic of habitats will support a range of species including invertebrates such as Small Heath and Brown Hairstreak butterflies; amphibians and reptiles; bats; breeding birds such as Skylark; Badger and other mammals; and rare/notable vascular plants.
+In addition, the site will serve the local community as a well-managed and attractive open space forming an important part of the local green infrastructure.

 Woodland management will focus on the removal of invasive species, particularly Cherry Laurel and Rhododendron, maintaining and increasing the open space, further developing edge habitats (ecotones), thinning to reduce dominance of certain species (e.g. Silver Birch) in areas where they form dense stands and creating connective corridors through woodland habitats linking areas of open grassland and woodland glades.
-In addition, the dead wood habitat will be increased and bat boxes will be erected to provide enhanced opportunities for roosting.
+Dead wood habitat will remain on site and bat boxes will be erected to provide enhanced opportunities for roosting.

-The goals set within Banstead Heath's Higher Level Stewardship (HLS) agreement will be achieved, with a focus on maintaining an acid grassland sward.
+The prescriptions set within Banstead Commons Higher Level Stewardship (HLS) agreement compartments on the site will be achieved, with a focus on maintaining an acid grassland sward.

-The grassland and scrub complex will be managed so as to maintain a 60:40 mosaic, through mechanical means, in order to maintain important microhabitats.
+The grassland and scrub complex will be managed to maintain a 60:40 mosaic, through mechanical means and in selected areas hand management, to maintain important microhabitats.
 Opportunities for grazing as a management tool will be pursued as this would be the ideal management approach for grassland habitats across Banstead Heath.